Find a Cheaper Electricity Provider and Save Money in 2025!

-What Is ISEM?
+What Is the ISEM?

-Who is Eirgrid?Eirgrid is the electricity transmission system operator in the Republic of Ireland.
+Who Are Eirgrid?Eirgrid is the electricity transmission system operator in the Republic of Ireland.
 They took over the role from ESB networks in July 2006.
 ESB continues to manage the distribution system.
 Both Eirgrid and SONI are owned by the Eirgrid plc group.

 What Is the SEM Committee?

-2. Members from Northern Ireland’s Utility Regulator.
+Members from Northern Ireland’s Utility Regulator.

 What Is SEMO?

-What about the gas networks in Ireland?
+What About the Gas Networks in Ireland?
 Although natural gas is a major part of Ireland's fuel mix, the gas that's distributed to our house for our heating and cooking runs on a different network.
 Businesses and households that use gas are all connected with a separate network run by Gas Networks Ireland.

 How Does ISEM Work?

-ISEM however, provides the opportunity for generators to submit bids at several points during the day and provides much more flexibility in regard to the way generators and suppliers can take part in the energy market trading.
+ISEM provides the opportunity for generators to submit bids at several points during the day and provides much more flexibility in regard to the way generators and suppliers can take part in the energy market trading.

 ISEM provides much more electricity generation from renewable sources than SEM initially did.
 A key reason for rebranding SEM as ISEM is to try and take advantage of the increased interconnection between energy markets across Europe.
-The Celtic interconnector project will be another great addition in reaching this goal.

 The changes brought about by the new ISEM system benefit customers in three ways:

-They assure the security of supply by facilitating cross-border trading and best use principles.
+Supply Security They assure the security of supply by facilitating cross-border trading and best use principles.
 By trading energy with the rest of Europe, Ireland benefits from the economy of scale found in the EU's larger system.

-It is intended to be much more competitive than SEM, thereby increasing the possibilities of customers benefiting from electricity transmission and supply cost reductions.
+More Competitive It is intended to be much more competitive than SEM, thereby increasing the possibilities of customers benefiting from electricity transmission and supply cost reductions.

-It aims to minimise the price pressures the island of Ireland faces due to its geographical location, and to maximise the use of renewable electricity generation.
+Minimising Price Pressures It aims to minimise the price pressures the island of Ireland faces due to its geographical location, and to maximise the use of renewable electricity generation.
 As renewable energy has a zero-fuel cost and thus is less expensive to generate, this should hopefully result in further future electricity price reductions.

 ISEM is also planning significant upgrades to the electricity infrastructure networks on the island of Ireland, based on increasing sustainable energy sources.